jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Detroit, MI to the drop down list and created necessary DET JSON file.
 * Added Miami, FL to the drop down list and created necessary MIA JSON file.
 * Added ability to add two photos and the necessary ALT text for each restaurant.
 A bit more testing is needed to make sure it doesn't slow the page down to much.
 * Changed key-value pair separator in meta element from semicolon to a comma along with changing initial scale from 1.0 to 1 for both the INDEX.php and TEST.php pages.